Surf Forecasts:

 Table - best surf conditions forecast for Cape May Avenue over the next 16 days.

-Alright folks, Rusty here.
-Let's take a look at what's on the menu for Cape May Avenue over the next couple of weeks.
+Alright, Rusty here.
+Let’s take a good, hard look at what’s on offer.

 Rusty, signing off.